a2roger/backup/w3_computervision/readme.md

 This sketch demonstrates the computer vision pipeline and showcases some image filters that OpenCV can apply.

 Computer vision approaches often follow a "pipeline" paradigm, in which there are multiple distinct stages.
-Here are four stages that represent how this pipeline could work:
+Here is a four stage decription of such a pipeline:

 1. *Data input*: In the sketches so far, this data has been sourced from your computer's webcam, but static images or videos could also be used.
-The second stage is the pre-processing stage.
-2. *Pre-processing*: the data doing things like simplifying colours, scaling, and reducing noise
+2. *Pre-processing*: Preparing the data for being processed, doing things like simplifying colours, scaling, and reducing noise.
-3. processing e.g. face tracking or contour tracking
+3. *Processing*: For example, doing face tracking or contour tracking.
 4. *Using the processed data*: The faces/contours/etc. found in the previous step could drive different parts of an artwork.
 (Outside an art context, this step might involve something like machine learning clasification or event monitoring.)

 This sketch uses blur and median blur image filters to clean up noisy capture frames.
 The Processing OpenCV library provides a number of filter functions on the `OpenCV` object, like `blur`, `dilate`, and `erode` (the latter two are explained below).
 It also supports using lower level "native" OpenCV functions.
 As an example, this sketch shows how the `Imgproc.medianBlur()` function can be used.

 After slightly blurring the image to remove noise and sharp edges, we apply a *threshold* filter to make an image *mask*.
 The most basic threshold, `opencv.threshold(cutoff)`, simply makes any pixels below the cutoff value black, and any pixels above the cutoff value white.
 The `opencv.adaptiveThreshold()` function can be used to apply a threshold locally to smaller parts of the image.
 This is useful when the lighting is different across different parts of the image.

 After applying the threshold filters, we can apply morphological operations, such as `dilate`, `erode`, `open`, and `close`.
 These can help clean up noise after thresholding to create a cleaner image mask.
 Here is a brief description of each of these operations:
 - `erode`: shrinks bright regions
 - `dilate`: grows bright regions
 - `open`: erode then dilate